immannan/elasticsearch/md/Lab_4.md

 logstash -f files_lab4/logstash_network_traffic_data.conf
 ```

+<span style="color:red;">Note: Logstash will take few minutes to import the data.
+Please wait for import to complete</span>

 #### Verify Data Import

-Once you have imported the data, verify that your data has been imported
-with the following query:
+Once you have imported the data, verify that your data has been imported with the following query:

 ```
 GET /bigginsight/_search